-- 2.1 This chapter sets out the provisions for the reimbursement of excess travel and dual accommodation costs incurred by eligible new students whilst undertaking a practice placement during the academic year.
-The expenses will be payable to eligible students for a full academic year for eligible programmes that commenced between 1 August 2017 and 31 July 2018. - 2.2 Students who meet the eligibility criteria as set out in Section 1 are entitled to have some of the additional costs arising from attendance at a practice placement reimbursed to them, provided that a valid claim is made within nine months of the cost being incurred. - These costs are specified in paragraphs 2.3 and 2.4, and calculated on the basis of the rules in paragraph 2.8, subject to the limits set out in Table 2 below. - 2.3 The costs are those of a type described in paragraph 2.4 below and are necessarily and reasonably incurred in attending either: - (a) a part of the course which constitutes supervised clinical practice at premises other than those of the academic authority providing the course; or - (b) an educational institution overseas where attendance overseas is a necessary part of the course. - 2.4 The types of cost that can be added while on practice placement are as follows: - (a) the cost of temporary accommodation near the clinical practice site where it is not practicable for the student to travel there from his or her normal accommodation on a daily basis, provided that the temporary accommodation is not the parental home; - (b) the costs of travel arising from the practice placement that exceed the daily costs of travel in term time between the student's normal accommodation and the academic authority providing their course.
+- 2.1 This chapter sets out the provisions for the reimbursement of excess travel and dual accommodation costs incurred by eligible students whilst undertaking a practice placement during the academic year.
+The expenses will be payable to eligible students for a full academic year for eligible programmes that commenced on or after 1 August 2017. - 2.2 Students who meet the eligibility criteria as set out in Section 1 are entitled to have some of the additional costs arising from attendance at a practice placement reimbursed to them, provided that a valid claim is made within nine months of the cost being incurred. - These costs are specified in paragraphs 2.3 and 2.4, and calculated on the basis of the rules in paragraph 2.8, subject to the limits set out in Table 2 below. - 2.3 The costs are those of a type described in paragraph 2.4 below, which must: - (a) Be necessarily and reasonably incurred as part of attending a necessary part of the course which constitutes supervised clinical practice at premises other than those of the academic authority providing the course.
+Those premises may be located either within the UK or overseas; - (b) Not already be covered either in full or in part by any disabled students allowances awarded under Student Loans Company provisions; - 2.4 The types of cost that can be added while on practice placement are as follows: - (a) The cost of temporary accommodation near the clinical practice site where it is not practicable for the student to travel there from his or her normal accommodation on a daily basis, provided that the temporary accommodation is not the parental home; - (b) The costs of travel arising from the practice placement that exceeds the daily costs of travel in term time between the student's normal accommodation and the academic authority providing their course.